NVIDIA/NeMo/README.rst

 Pip from a Source GitHub Branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to work with a specific version of NeMo from a particular GitHub branch (e.g main), use the following installation method.
+If you want to work with a specific version of NeMo from a particular GitHub branch (e.g main), use the following installation method:

 .. code-block:: bash